 Technology's Humanitarian Purposes

 The expanding use of technology has many implications for responding to humanitarian crises.
 How is technology being leveraged in these instances and how can it be most effective?
-Please join Laura Walker Hudson and Patrick Meier to discuss the application and innovation of technology for rapid humanitarian response.
+Laura Walker Hudson and Patrick Meier discuss the application and innovation of technology for rapid humanitarian response.

 GRAFF: Good afternoon, everyone.
 Welcome to the Council on Foreign Relations for today's meeting.
 I'm excited to have these two people join me for today's conversation.
 My name's Garrett Graff.
 I'm a term member at the Council and editor of Washingtonian magazine here in D.C.

 And joining me onstage today is Laura Hudson, who is the chief executive officer of the Social Impact Lab Foundation, which is the maker of Frontline SMS, which is an open-source technology used in lots of ways she is about to explain to us.

 And then also today, we have Patrick Meier, who is the director of social and humanitarian innovation at the Qatar Foundation Computing Research Institute.

 Patrick, we'll start with you today.
 Give us a little bit of a broad picture to frame today's conversation on technology and the response to humanitarian crises.
 Talk about the Pakistan earthquake that we've seen this fall and the role that technology played in the response there.

 MEIER: Sure, happy to.
 Thanks for being here.
 Looking forward to your questions, as well.